bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of calibration setup here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CalSetup.jpg)
 *Super high-tech calibration setup in a cold room.*

-The next morning, take your calibration procedure and computer to your setup.
-Follow along with the calibration procedure found in the documentation folder.
+Once you are certain that your calibration solution has been in a stable environment for some time, grab a calibration procedure and connect the MKRZero to your computer.
+Follow along with the calibration procedure step by step.
+It is important that you note the temperature of the solution to the nearest hundredth of a degree.
+You can do this with a separate temperature probe if you have one on hand, or you can assume that the temperature your CTD is recording is representative of the solution if the solution has been in the room for a few hours.

 Conductivity is highly dependent on temperature, so it is important that you be as precise as possible!
-Using the provided plots or spreadsheet, determine the temperature of the room and corresponding conductivity value to the nearest 100 uS/cm.
-Don't forget to bring a parka!

-You'll also need to make note of the temperature you calibrated the conductivity probe at (to the nearest degree), as this value will be manually input into the operating code later.
+Using the provided spreadsheet or plots, take your calibration temperature and find the corresponding conductivity value to the nearest 100 uS/cm.
+You'll use these values in the calibration procedure.
+Don't forget to write down your calibration temperature (to the nearest hundredth), as it will later need to be manual input into the operating code.

 Here is a new [Google spreadsheet](https://docs.google.com/spreadsheets/d/1NTyalpajds06tLAo7uXbJdM82hv5m03zCGFynGOxZ1g/edit?usp=sharing) that will help determine the conductivity values to input for your calibration temperature.

 After you have confirmed proper calibration of the probe, it won't need another calibration for a year.
-You can now cut the cable if you do not plan to implement the BNC connectors into your design.
+You can now cut the cable down to 6-8" in length.
 Please note that cutting the cable voids the Atlas-Scientific warranty, so it important to first test the probe to see if it works.
+After you have cut the cable, you can remove the protective cap (the one with the serial number on it) as it takes up unnecessary room in the pressure case.

 ### Case Construction and Potting